Ray725/COMS4995/docs/index.md

 # Welcome to Consigliere's documentation!

-## This is our first header
+## What is Consigliere?

-- these
-- are
-- some
-- bullets
+An API to help query primarily ancient writers.